To help fall asleep or stay asleep, some people take a melatonin supplement†

 Before looking at any connection between melatonin and dreams, it helps to understand the two main stages of sleep.

 REM sleep: When does REM sleep occur?
 This initially happens about 60 to 90 minutes after you fall asleep.
 Your eyes move rapidly from side to side (although your eyelids remain closed), your brain activity increases, your breathing gets faster and irregular, and your heart rate increases.
 Most of your dreaming occurs during REM sleep, although some can also occur in non-REM sleep.
-Also, memory is processed and stored during the REM sleep cycle.2 Your first REM period is short (about 10 minutes), but as the night goes on, you’ll experience longer REM sleep and less deep sleep.3
+Memory consolidation most likely requires both REM and non-REM sleep cycles.2 Your first REM period is short (about 10 minutes), but as the night goes on, you’ll experience longer REM sleep and less deep sleep.3

 You’re not in each stage of sleep just once.
 Instead, you cycle repeatedly through all stages of sleep roughly four to six times a night, sometimes waking up briefly between cycles.4 How long is a sleep cycle?
 A full sleep cycle takes about 90 to 110 minutes.3